followcrom/TT-TRacker/README.md

 ## Access the DB:

 All saved records are stored in the TrendingTracks model.
-List, add and remove tracks via the console in the U.I.
+View, add and remove tracks via the console in the U.I.

 For full database entry details: